Some extensions of the modular method and Fermat equations of signature $(13,13,n)$: An image of inertia argument with an abelian surface

-\begin{proof} In \cite[Theorem 17]{ek14}, there is an equation for the Humbert surface $H_{8}$ of discriminant~$8$, which parametrises principally polarized abelian surfaces with RM by $\Z[\sqrt{2}]$.
-It gives the surface $H_8$ as a double-cover of the weighted projective space $\mathbf{P}_{r,s}^2$.
-The point
+\begin{proof} In \cite[Theorem 17]{ek14}, there is an equation for the Humbert surface $\mathcal{H}_8$ of discriminant~$8$, which parametrizes principally polarized abelian surfaces with RM by $\Z[\sqrt{2}]$ (but where the action of $\Z[\sqrt{2}]$ by endomorphisms is forgotten), and is birational to the projective plane~$\mathbf{P}^2_{r,s}$.

+Let $Y_{-}(8)$ be the Hilbert modular surface in \cite{ek14} which is the coarse moduli space which parametrizes principally polarized abelian surfaces with real multiplication by $\Z[\sqrt{2}]$.
+The loc.\ cit.\ gives the Hilbert modular surface $Y_{-}(8)$ as a double-cover of $\mathbf{P}_{r,s}^2$ and this is a birational model of $Y_{-}(8)$ over $\Q$.
+Additionally, a birational map from $Y_{-}(8)$ to the moduli space $\mathcal{M}_2$ of genus $2$ curves is described.
+When this map is defined and evaluated at a point $(A,\phi)$, where $\phi$ is the moduli structure imposed on $A$ by $Y_{-}(8)$, it gives the Igusa-Clebsch invariants of the genus $2$ curve $C'$ whose Jacobian is $A$.